Table of Contents Show

 Generally, males weigh between 115 and 220 pounds, while females weigh between 64 and 141 pounds.
 A fully grown adult can reach up to 8 feet in length, from nose to tail.
 The mountain lions closer to the equator weigh more minor as compared to the ones near the poles.
 They can acquire a rapid speed of a maximum of 80 km/h in a sprint.
 A mountain lion can jump to the ground as high as a whopping 60 feet from a tree.

 Mountain lion populations were once found in abundance throughout North and South America, especially in the western United States.
-Currently, only a few thousand mountain lions are remaining in the wild.
-This may be due to constant hunting, habitat destruction, and the likes.
+Currently, only a few thousand mountain lions remain in the wild.
+This may be due to constant hunting, habitat destruction, and the like.
 Along with that, early in the 1900s, humans ardently hunted the mountain lions because they posed a threat to the livestock.
 This also played a role in the constant decrease of their population.
 A mountain cat can survive for 8-12 years in the wild and around 20 years in captivity.

 Mountain lions live in secluded areas and are pretty territorial.
 Males can have territories up to 100 square miles, and female territories can range from 60 square miles.
 Usually, they mark their territories by exuding pheromones or leaving claw markings.
-Since these cats can’t roar, unlike the big cats, they growl, purr, hiss much as a house cat does.
+Since these cats can’t roar, unlike the big cats, they growl, purr, and hiss much as a house cat does.

 Female mountain lions have a characteristic scream which attracts the male for mating.
 The cubs (ranging from 1-6) are generally borne with spots that help them camouflage, and these spots disappear after a few months.
 By 18 months of age, they tend to leave their mother to fend for themselves.